A Simple Accordion Menu using jQuery and CSS

 An accordion menu is useful when there is very little space on a web page.
 You can hide paragraphs and important contents inside the accordion.
 Using jQuery .accordion() function, you can easily add a simple accordion menu on your web page.
 Further, using CSS you can style it to give it nice finish.

-We have tried to keep the styling as simple as possible, since we will focus more on the jQuery function and the scripts, to make the menus expand (or collapse).
-The style will give it a smooth flow and also highlight (or color) the active Block’s header.
+I have kept the CSS as simple as possible, since we will focus more on the jQuery function and the scripts to make the menus expand (or collapse).
+The style will give it a smooth flow and also highlight (or color) the active header.

 <head>